Toakan/phpbb-saml2/README.md

 - email
 - is_portal_user

+These are the default provided by SalesForce.
+[You can enable more by following these steps.](https://developer.salesforce.com/forums/?id=906F00000008qxvIAA)

-It will no longer overwrite existing PHPBB installations, meaning you can use this as a drop in extension to an existing forum solution as long as your SAML authority utilises email as the authentication method.
+- It will no longer overwrite existing PHPBB installations, meaning you can use this as a drop in extension to an existing forum solution as long as your SAML authority utilises email as the authentication method.

-Auto creation of users will work, so long as they are registered users in the first place, and it will place them into the "Registered Users" group
+- Auto creation of users will work, so long as they are registered users in the first place, and it will place them into the "Registered Users" group

 #### Further configuration.